-- 1. Students should be in their seats by the time the new period starts.
-If they are not, they are considered tardy. - 2.
-Roll will be taken as soon as possible after the period begins.
-Students are not allowed to check out until roll is completed. - 3.
-Students who have received permission may confer with other students about their schoolwork.
-This should be limited to a few minutes (only one student at a time). - 4.
-Bathroom privileges may be granted, one student at a time. - 5.
+- 1. Students should be in their seats by the time the new period starts. - 2.
+Roll will be taken as soon as possible after the period begins. - 3.
+Bathroom privileges may be granted, one student at a time. - 4.
 Students who wish to leave the room and go to another teacher's room must present a pass from the teacher before leaving study hall.
 The study hall teacher will sign the pass and record the time.
-No student will be allowed to go to another teacher's room to get a pass during study hall time. - 6.
+No student will be allowed to go to another teacher's room to get a pass during study hall time. - 5.
 Library passes will be granted to students.
 However, a limited number of students may go from each study hall at a given time.
-Students who misbehave will lose that privilege - 7.
-Students will be allowed to listen to personal music devices (iPod, MP3, Radio) in study hall if they have no late work.
-Volume must be inaudible to others and music devices are not to be shared with others.
-Devices that can be used for other functions should only be used for music.
-Students are responsible for the security and safety of their device.
+Students who misbehave will lose that privilege